Open Now

 3. Using Filter Fabric To Line The Trench

-A weed barrier or a filter fabric will help protect the drain line from tree roots, silt, dirt and other materials while allowing water to pass through.
-This fabric should be laid on top of the gravel layer, and the sides should have at least ten inches of extra fabric.
+A weed barrier or a filter fabric will help protect the in-ground drainage system from tree roots, silt, dirt, and other materials while allowing water to pass through.
+This fabric should be laid on top of the gravel layer, which is crucial for ensuring proper drainage.
+Additionally, the channel drain and drain cover components help manage excess rainwater effectively.
+The sides should have at least ten inches of extra fabric.

 4. Creating The Bedding